 So I finally made the trip to Portland, OR to visit Adam and meet his wife Stacey.
 I flew in Thursday night.
 Stacey was flying home to visit her family for the weekend and Adam was able to drop her off and pick me up.

 Adam and I went back to their condo to drop my stuff.
 He has a great place in downtown Portland.
 We spent the first evening walking around his neighborhood.
 It has just about everything you could ask for and a nice vibe to boot.
-Eventually we stopped at the Blue Moon Tavern which is a McMenamins. … [continue reading]
+Eventually we stopped at the Blue Moon Tavern which is a McMenamins.
+We only went to a couple of them and the Blue Moon was sort of low key compared to the other one we went to (more on that later).
+We sat outside … Read More »

 Time to see if I really got what it takes – what it takes to jump out of an airplane for a second time.
 Kenny had been saying throughout the winter that he thought he would like to try sky diving too.
 So every time we got together the topic came up, and always ended with Harry and I trying to talk any one we could into going, and us promising Kenny we’d go with him once spring rolled around.